In this article, you’ll learn everything about wet signatures and when to use them. You’ll also learn information about the following:

 The first difference between wet signatures and electronic signatures is how they look.

-A wet signature is a physical mark, which usually resembles the signee’s name in cursive.
+A wet signature is a physical mark that usually resembles the signee’s name in cursive.
 An electronic signature is a digital change to the document, usually in the form of an added image.

 While wet signatures are only as good as the witnesses and the intricacy of the signature, electronic signatures save enough data to prove their legal validity and origin.

-Although both signatures are used to prove the intent to fulfill a contract, online signatures are easier, faster, and, in most cases, even more secure than their wet counterparts.
+Although both signatures prove the intent to fulfill a contract, online signatures are easier, faster, and, in most cases, even more, secure than their wet counterparts.